 This type of information, in turn, allows you to make decisions on what is and what is not working with your online marketing.

 First, let me take a moment to explain what I mean by ‘organic’…In Social Media, there’s organic and paid publishing.
 ‘Paid’ publishing is advertising.
-In order to get in front of a larger audience, Social Media will require you to pay.
-For ‘organic’, you will slowly grow your audience by leveraging the native functions of social media without a cost.
+To get in front of a larger audience, Social Media will require you to pay.
+For ‘organic,’ you will slowly grow your audience by leveraging the native functions of social media without a cost.

 A word of caution: Do not Tag entities that don’t have any relation to you.
 Social companies will flag you as spam if you’re not being sincere and authentic.

 Tagging doesn’t always work the same for all the Social Media channels.
 Facebook and Twitter work exactly as I stated above.
-However, Instagram, Pinterest, LinkedIn are a little more limited because Tagging in these channels doesn’t always broaden your audience.
-Even so, it still has the value of saying “thank you”, which is better than nothing at all.
+However, Instagram, Pinterest, LinkedIn are a little more limited because Tagging on these channels doesn’t always broaden your audience.
+It still has the value of saying “thank you,” which is better than nothing at all.

 Hashtags (“#”) are another tactic in organic posting that will get you in front of an audience.
 Think of Hashtags as essentially a categorization of peoples’ interests.
 Like Tagging, using Hashtags makes your posts searchable in those categories.
 If someone searches a particular Hashtag, your posts that include that hashtag will show up in their search.